jschmer/jMatic/README.md

 --------
 - Device widgets that display only important datapoints of HomeMatic components
 	- Read-only
-	- Write-support for write-enabled datapoints is planned
+	- Write-support for write-enabled datapoints
 	- Highlight datapoints (red font color) if the value exceeds some hardcoded threshold
 	- Highlight changed values (bold font weight)
 - Subscribing to devices